 International Talent Programme

-The Zein Academy International Talent Programme aims to support enthusiastic talent looking for future careers in the field of international childcare.
+The Zein Academy International Talent Programme aims to support enthusiastic and passionate talent looking for future careers in the field of international childcare.

 The Zein Academy International Talent Programme (ITP) offers both international and Dutch candidates, who hold childhood education qualifications and/or experience but are not officially qualified to work with children in the Netherlands, an approved and professional solution for meeting the Dutch legislative requirements.